Tight Quantum Lower Bound for Approximate Counting with Quantum States: Lower Bound

 \item or execute the membership oracle $\displaystyle \Omega \s[\frac1\eps\sqrt{\frac nk}]$ times; \end{itemize} \end{lem}

 \begin{lem} Assume the algorithm does not have any copies of the state and does not execute the state-generating oracle.
-Then, in order to solve the problem, it should \begin{itemize} \item execute the reflecting or the membership oracle \( \displaystyle \Omega\sC[\sqrt{\frac nk}] \) times. \end{itemize} \end{lem}
+Then, in order to solve the problem, it has to \begin{itemize} \item execute the reflecting or the membership oracle \( \displaystyle \Omega\sC[\sqrt{\frac nk}] \) times. \end{itemize} \end{lem}